asyncapi/website/pages/docs/migration/migrating-to-v3.md

 <Asyncapi3ChannelComparison className="my-8" />

-In v2, it was impossible to reuse channels, and impossible to have more then one operation per channel, i.e. operation variants.
+In v2, it was impossible to reuse channels, and impossible to have more than one operation per channel, i.e. operation variants.

 In v3, this is now possible, with the mindset, a channel and message should be detached from the operations performed.